US economy returned to growth last quarter, expanding 2.6%

-WASHINGTON (AP) — The U.S. economy grew at a better-than-expected 2.6% annual rate from July through September, snapping two straight quarters of economic contraction and overcoming punishingly high inflation and interest rates.
+WASHINGTON (AP) — The U.S. economy grew at a 2.6% annual rate from July through September, snapping two straight quarters of contraction and overcoming high inflation and interest rates just as voting begins in midterm elections in which the economy’s health has emerged as a paramount issue.

-Thursday’s estimate from the Commerce Department showed that the nation’s gross domestic product — the broadest gauge of economic output — grew in the third quarter after having shrunk in the first half of 2022.
-Stronger exports and steady consumer spending, backed by a healthy job market, helped restore growth to the world’s biggest economy.
+Thursday’s better-than-expected estimate from the Commerce Department showed that the nation’s gross domestic product — the broadest gauge of economic output — grew in the third quarter after having shrunk in the first half of 2022.
+Stronger exports and consumer spending, backed by a healthy job market, helped restore growth to the world’s biggest economy at a time when worries about a possible recession are rising.

-The latest GDP report comes as Americans, worried about inflation and the risk of a recession, have begun to vote in midterm elections that will determine whether President Joe Biden’s Democratic Party retains control of Congress.
-Inflation has become a signature issue for Republican attacks on the Democrats’ stewardship of the economy.

 Housing investment, though, plunged at a 26% annual pace, hammered by surging mortgage rates as the Federal Reserve aggressively raises borrowing costs to combat chronic inflation.
 It was the sixth straight quarterly drop in residential investment.

 Overall, the outlook for the overall economy has darkened.
 The Fed has raised interest rates five times this year and is set to do so again next week and in December.
-Chair Jerome Powell has warned that the Fed’s hikes will bring “pain” in the form of higher unemployment.
-Concern about the likelihood of a recession next year has been growing.
+Chair Jerome Powell has warned that the Fed’s hikes will bring “pain” in the form of higher unemployment and possibly a recession.

 “Looking ahead, risks are to the downside, to consumption in particular, as households continue to face challenges from high prices and likely slower job growth going forward,’’ Rubeela Farooqi, chief U.S. economist at High Frequency Economics, wrote in a research note.